 - Vision and Hearing Difficulties: Depending on the location of the TBI, an individual could have trouble with their hearing or vision.
-Any problems with these senses can help the doctor localize the brain injury inside of the skull.
+Any problems with these senses can help the doctor localize the brain injury inside the skull.

 - Memory Loss: Individuals who have suffered a traumatic brain injury might have trouble remembering exactly what happened.
 They could also have difficulty forming new memories.

 These are only a few of the many different symptoms that could accompany a TBI.
-Importantly, some people may have one, a few, or all of the symptoms above.
+Some people may have one, a few, or all of the symptoms above.
 Every sign is vital in helping the doctor arrive at the proper diagnosis.Using Imaging to Help the Diagnosis

 Once the doctor has taken a complete history and performed a physical examination, the next step is the imaging.
 Not everyone who has suffered a blow to the head will need imaging of their head; however, if the mechanism and symptoms are concerning for a traumatic brain injury, imaging needs to be performed.
-The goal of imaging is to help the doctor figure out where in the head the injury took place and to grade its severity.
-There are two common types of imagery that are used in the diagnosis of a TBI.
+The goal of imaging is to help the doctor figure out where the injury took place in the head and to grade its severity.
+Two common types of imagery are used in the diagnosis of a TBI.
 These are:

 - Computed Tomography: A computed tomography scan, often abbreviated CT scan, is usually the first imaging procedure performed.
-People can think of a CT scan like an x-ray in three dimensions.
-This scan takes only a few seconds and produces a 3D image of the brain.
+People can think of a CT scan as an X-ray in three dimensions.
+This scan takes only a few seconds and produces a 3D brain image.
 This scan uses radiation to create an image based on the density of the material through which it is passing.
 Light materials, such as air, appear black on the image.
 Heavy materials, such as bone, appear white.
-This scan is great at identifying fractures and bleeds; however, it is not great for looking at the structure of the brain tissue itself.
+This scan is excellent at identifying fractures and bleeds; however, it is not great for looking at the structure of the brain tissue itself.